pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/main-route.md

 title: "Japanese ACE Setup: Main Route"
 ---

-In this tutorial, you will be setting up arbitrary code execution in Japanese FireRed or LeafGreen through the PC shift/swap action in the Pokémon Storage System.
+In this route, you will be setting up arbitrary code execution in Japanese FireRed or LeafGreen through the PC shift/swap action in the Pokémon Storage System.
 Through the mail glitch, you will transform a donor Pokémon into a glitch Pokémon that will then be used to generate glitch species 0xFFC9 which is the standard ACE species used in Japanese FireRed and LeafGreen.

 ## Prequisites